 The Modern Western System

 The chakras began to filter into the West as early as the 1880s but a book by Sir John Woodroffe called The Serpent Power published in 1919.
 But it was a book entitled The Chakras by Charles W. Leadbeater published in 1927 that introduced the seven rainbow colours for the chakras.
-This new age version incorporates the Newtonian colors of the rainbow not found in any ancient Indian system and other systems such as alchemy, astrology, gemstones, homeopathy, Kabbalah and Tarot have been added through history.
+This new age version incorporates the Newtonian colours of the rainbow not found in any ancient Indian system and other systems such as alchemy, astrology, gemstones, homeopathy, Kabbalah and Tarot have been added through history.

 Today the chakras are largely considered meditation aids in the practice of yoga, meditation and mindfulness; the yogi (a person who practices yoga) progresses from the low root chakra to the highest chakra (the third eye chakra) blossoming on the crown of the head.
 In both the Hindu kundalini and Buddhist candali practices, the chakras are pierced by a dormant energy residing near or in the root chakra, the lowest chakra.
 In Hindu texts she is known as Kundalini, while in Buddhist texts she is called Candali or Tummo.